 Open-office layouts have some advantages, but they’re not great for productivity.
 If your employees’ desks face each other or they don’t have a personal workspace, they won’t be able to focus as well as they would if they had personal, private desk space.

 You can create personal spaces around your employees’ desks by bringing in portable partitions.
-These dividers will cut down on noise and allow your workers to concentrate better on their own personal tasks.
+These privacy screens will cut down on noise and allow your workers to concentrate better on their own personal tasks.

 3. Too Many Knick-Knacks